 Athletics competition provides an important outlet for school spirit and connection to the campus.
 “We always want as many fans as we can to be reached on as many platforms as possible,” Reneau said.
 “I want students to know that it’s free to come out and watch a game.”

 HBU’s unique standing as a caring, Christian school with high-level competition draws recruits from around the United States and the world.

 Cottrell said HBU appeals to athletes due to a number of factors.
 “Every kid is an individual.
 They look at it from their perspective – what is important to them,” he said.
 “For some, it’s the education and degree programs.
 For some, it’s the Christian values.
 For some, it’s the Division I. For some, it’s the bigger city.
-Everybody has their own reasons why feel HBU is the place for them.
+Everybody has their own reasons why they feel HBU is the place for them.
 We check off the boxes for a lot of different people.”

 When they compete for HBU, student-athletes get more benefits than many imagined.
 Scores of athletes have become Christians as a result of their time at HBU, and each has grown in character.
 Combined with HBU’s instruction, HBU athletes are set up for success.

 Mary-Ellen Hall ’88, softball head coach and senior woman administrator, joined the coaching staff in 1988.
 She said, “We are fortunate to be able to coach at a University that imparts Christian values.
 We demonstrate the importance of a solid moral and ethical foundation.
 We teach life skills.
 We believe in the importance of family and a profession and personal spirituality.
 We want them to be the best they can be on the field, in the classroom, and in their daily lives.”